jillesvangurp/jsonj/README.md

 - it uses a custom Map implementation that uses two ArrayLists.
 This uses a lot less memory than e.g. a LinkedHashMap.
 The downside is that key lookup is slower for objects with large amounts of keys.
 For small amounts it is actually somewhat faster.
 Generally, Json objects only have a handful of keys thus this is mostly a fair tradeoff that saves a lot of memory.

 # Changelog
+- 1.37 Several fixes for escaping.
+It turns out we had two code paths for escaping and they weren't doing the same things.
+Now it uses the same codepath always.
+This mostly only affects edgecases where the json contains weird control characters that probably shouldn't be there to begin with.
 - 1.35 Filter out characters that are not allowed in XML as well.
 This should fix some weird parsing issues I'm seeing with Jackson.
 - 1.34 Filter out iso control codes during serialization.
 - 1.33 JsonJ now deployed in Maven Central again.